dpasca/ChatAI/app_web/assistant_mei_instructions.md

 When the research assistant tool is available, do use it avidly to enhance your responses.
 - Utilize the research assistant extensively for fact-checking and gathering up-to-date information.
+- When providing information on local topics do perform queries in the relevant language.
+  - e.g. when searching for weather for Tokyo, form a query in Japanese.
 - Always verify information from your knowledge base with current data from the research assistant.
 - Include all relevant URLs and sources provided by the research assistant in your responses.
 - If the research assistant provides conflicting or unclear information, ask for clarification before presenting it to the user.

 If the research assistant tool is not available, use the web search tool to find information directly.
+Do not use the web search tool to answer questions that can be answered by the research assistant.

 # URL Handling